 ■ This field allows you to enter the maximum flight level for the flight.

 ■ This field allows you to enter a value for the MTTA factor.

 ■ By default, the system loads a maximum MTTA value based on the great circle distance from the origin to the destination.

 This field allows you to enter a value for the MTTA factor.
 By default, the system loads a maximum MTTA value based on the great circle distance from the origin to the destination.

 The MTTA factor determines the width of an imaginary corridor between waypoints by which the route is constrained.
 The value of the factor relates the width of the corridor to the distance between waypoints.
 For example, an MTTA factor of 1.1 tells the system to use a corridor width that is 10% of the distance between the two waypoints at halfway between the two waypoints (as pictured here).

-This is often necessary when avoiding certain airspace using the "Must Not Use" feature.
+necessary when avoiding certain airspace using the "Must Not

 A flight using the route string keyword MTTA from KMIA to SKBO will overfly Cuba.If you must avoid Cuban airspace, enter in the "Must Not Use" box and change the MTTA Factor to 2.